shrutianekar/shrutianekar/README.md

          height="45"
          width="45" />, I'm Shruti Anekar </h1>
 <h4 align="center">
-A DevOps Enginner, Container Enthusiast and a Developer by heart :heart: !
+A DevOps Enginner, Container and an Open Source Enthusiast :rocket: !

 Critical thinking with extensive understanding of high availability architecture and concepts.
 Purpose-driven professional with the capacity to be a strong team player plus work effectively independently.
   </br>